saffathabib/minicourseoffering/README.md

 #You will need

-   1. XAMPP Server (You can install is from here: https://www.apachefriends.org/download.html)
+   1. XAMPP Server (You can download is from here: https://www.apachefriends.org/download.html)

 #Steps to Run this Project